Guide to the Best Organic Fertilizers

 - Sequester carbon

-- Improve soil aeration – better root depth, better water filtration
+- Improve soil aeration (soil texture) – better root depth, better water filtration

 The benefits of compost are exceptional and meet all three criteria for the best organic fertilizers.